jjonez96/Note-app/README.md

 What this project do?
 <br>
-Just basic add and delete feature with typescript.
+Just simple note app.
+Basic add and delete features with typescript.

 What i learned?
 <br>